Saskia-vB/eng57-devops/AWS.md

 # Virtual Private cloud
 - enables you to launch AWS resources into a virtual network that you defined.
 It resembles a traditional network that you'd operate in your own data centre, with the benefits of using the scalable infrastructure of AWS.
-- each amazon account comes with a default VPC so you can start straight always
+- each amazon account comes with a default VPC so you can start straight away
 - VPC is within a region
 - CIDR block for default VPS is always 16 subnet mask
 - why not use just default? customising makes it more secure